Doist/media-parser/README.md

-Simple JavaScript library to ease integration with media.
+Simple JavaScript library to ease integration with media and oEmbed.
 Useful for obtaining direct links to media content and thumbnails.
+Uses a combination of oEmbed APIs and custom APIs.

 ## Example from node